Horticultural Trades Association

 The Horticultural Trades Association (HTA) is a trade association based in the United Kingdom, representing garden centres, plant nurseries, garden manufacturers, and landscape gardeners (also known as ornamental horticulture).

 History

 The HTA was founded in 1899, following its first meeting at the Garden Hall in the Crystal Palace when 21 men were elected to the committee.
 It was incorporated as a company on 12 August 1920.
 Annually since 1930, the HTA has presented the Pearson Memorial Award for outstanding service to the garden sector, the award is named in memory of the HTA's first General Secretary, Charles Pearson.

 Structure

 It is headquartered at Horticulture House in Chilton, Oxfordshire, a half-mile east of the Harwell Science and Innovation Campus.
-Before October 2016, it was formerly at Theale in West Berkshire, south of the M4.

 The Garden Centre Association was formerly run at the HTA offices, but is now in Cheshire.
 The Association of Professional Landscapers (APL) is a division of the HTA formed in 1995, and is headquartered at Horticulture House.

 The HTA is part of the International Association of Horticultural Producers (AIPH / IAHP), who is also based at Horticulture House.